Table of contents

 Tasks become messy, people get frustrated, results suffer, and overall efficiency goes down the drain.

 Almost every sales team now uses a sales automation tool, so they think these applications will save them from having a formal process.
 Unfortunately, this isn’t the least bit true, and in some cases, it can make things even worse

-A tool alone can’t provide structure and organization to your team; you need a formal process that everyone follows to get the best results.
+A tool alone can’t provide structure and organization to your team; you need a formal process, for everything from your sales copywriting to how leads go through your sales funnel, so that everyone follows to get the best results.